|100% Bonus Up To €151 + 100 Free Spins|

 Twenty-one was introduced to America around the latter part of the 18th century.
 The game was not received very well in the online gambling houses, so the owners of the houses added incentives.
 One incentive was to pay a bonus payout if a winning hand included the ace of spades plus a jack of spades or jack of clubs.
 This hand was dubbed a “Blackjack”.
 The bonus payout was soon abolished, but the name stuck.

-Casino White Label is the place to go for all things related to casino operations.
+Casino White Label is the place to go for all things related to japanese casinos operations.
 Both site owners and online gambling fans will appreciate its casino software articles, which explain the differences between popular gaming platforms like Cryptologic, Playtech and Microgaming.